danielsantil/danielsantil.github.io/content/resume.md

 - Implemented new backend services in Go and MySQL to facilitate the company's migration to a new internal platform, designing RESTful APIs and data models to support the transition while maintaining compatibility with existing systems hosted on AWS, with source code version controlled via GitHub.

-- Maintained and enhanced existing backend services using Node.js and Express.js with MySQL, resolving dozens of bugs across the platform and improving the reliability of out-of-home (OOH) advertising campaign creation workflows.
+- Maintained and enhanced existing backend services using Node.js and Express.js with MySQL, resolving bugs across the platform and improving the reliability of out-of-home (OOH) advertising campaign creation workflows.

 - Built optimized Node.js/Express.js API services with MySQL, reducing inventory and campaign data preview load times by 90% through query optimization and efficient data pipelines.

-- Engineered data migration scripts using Python, Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.
+- Engineered data migration scripts using Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.

-- Worked on the migration of a legacy Vue.js/Nuxt.js UI codebase to a new platform built with React, Vite, Zustand for global state management, and Tailwind CSS, deployed on AWS, utilizing Claude and ChatGPT as development aids to accelerate understanding of legacy Vue.js patterns and inform React implementation decisions.
+- Migrated a legacy Vue.js/Nuxt.js UI codebase — originally developed by an offshore team and no longer actively maintained — to a modern platform built with React, Vite, Zustand, and Tailwind CSS, deployed on AWS, enabling the in-house team to own, maintain, and extend the frontend with a stack they were proficient in.

 - Built modular UI components that empowered campaign planners to manage the full advertising lifecycle — supporting 200+ campaigns per year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units — while streamlining campaign creation and editing, enabling inventory data uploads via file imports, and facilitating client contract management.